ctb/titus-blog/src/2014-scalable-cms-problems.rst

 `Scalable Bloom filters
 <http://gsd.di.uminho.pt/members/cbm/ps/dbloom.pdf>`__ are one of a
-near-infinite set of Bloom filter derivatives and extensions.
+`near-infinite set of Bloom filter derivatives and extensions <http://www.dca.fee.unicamp.br/~chesteve/pubs/bloom-filter-ieee-survey-preprint.pdf>`__.
 The main thing that scalable Bloom filters provide is dynamic scaling: they let you make use of the (super efficient) Bloom filter storage without fixing memory usage a priori.